nishant1810/Expense-Management-System/README.md

+Expense Tracker

-The Expense Tracker is a web-based application designed to help users effectively track and manage their daily expenses.
-Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), this application delivers a seamless, responsive, and user-friendly experience for monitoring personal and business finances.
+The Expense Tracker is a web-based application designed to help users track and manage their daily expenses efficiently.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), this application provides a scalable, responsive, and user-friendly interface to simplify personal and business financial management.

 Key Features